Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

-For the last 20 years, negative refraction received a considerable attention, either for wave focusing~\cite{pendry2000negative}, lensing~\cite{veselago1968}, imaging~\cite{Fang2005}, or cloaking~\cite{leonhardt2006optical,Pendry2006} purposes.
-In a negative index material, the energy flow as dictated by the Poynting vector is in the opposite direction to the wave vector~\cite{veselago1968}.
-This peculiar property implies that, at an interface between positive and negative index material, waves are bent the unusual way relative to the normal.
-Any negative refracting slab thus forms a flat lens which does not suffer from any spherical aberration~\cite{pendry2000negative}.
-Better yet, negative refraction has paved the way towards the notion of perfect lens and the ability of overcoming the diffraction limit in wave imaging.
-More generally, it has also given rise to the notion of complementary media and the ability to cancel the propagation of waves by adjoining two mirror regions of opposite refractive indices, thereby paving the way towards the concept of invisibility cloak~\cite{pendrycomp,leonhardt2006optical}.
+For the last 20 years, negative refraction has received a considerable attention for its ability of cancelling wave diffraction~\cite{veselago1968,pendry2000negative,pendrycomp,leonhardt2006optical}.
+Any negative refracting slab constitutes a flat lens which does not suffer from any spherical aberration.
+Better yet, it actually forms a perfect lens able to resolve details much smaller than the conventional diffraction limit in wave imaging~\cite{pendry2000negative,Fang2005}.
+More generally, wave diffraction can be cancelled by adjoining two complementary media, \textit{i.e} two mirror regions of opposite refractive indices~\cite{pendrycomp,leonhardt2006optical}.

 These notions of perfect lens and complementary media have drawn considerable attention in the physics community.
-Yet, the experimental implementations of those concepts have remained relatively limited so far. \fab{Many attempts have been proposed~\cite{liu2003rapid,Fang2005,taubner2006near,zhang2008superlenses,Sukhovich2009,zhu2014negative,Park2015,Brunet2015,Kaina2015,xu2017realization} to build artificial media, such as photonic/phononic crystals or metamaterials, which can be described by a negative index material .
-Yet, these man made media first suffer from the inherent periodicity which imposes a limitation on the negative refracting lens resolution~\cite{Smith2003}.
-Also, the intrinsic resonant nature of many of the designs induces strong energy dissipation losses, which limit the depth-of-field and the resolving power of the devices. }All these features, in addition to the manufacturing imperfections, explain the relatively poor imaging performance of the implemented superlenses compared to the initial expectations.
+Yet, the experimental implementations of those concepts have remained relatively limited so far. \fab{Many attempts have been proposed~\cite{liu2003rapid,Hu2004,Fang2005,taubner2006near,zhang2008superlenses,Sukhovich2009,zhu2014negative,Park2015,Brunet2015,Kaina2015,xu2017realization} to build artificial media, such as photonic/phononic crystals or metamaterials, which can be described by a negative index material. \ree{However,} these man made media first suffer from the inherent periodicity which imposes a limitation on the negative refracting lens resolution~\cite{Smith2003}.
+Also, the intrinsic resonant nature of many of the designs induces strong energy dissipation losses, which limit the depth-of-field and the resolving power of the devices. }All these features, in addition to the manufacturing imperfections, explain \re{the fact that most of the implemented superlenses based on negative refraction are only efficient in the near-field and fail in transporting the evanescent component of an object in the far-field.}